Karl August von Hardenberg: Reforms

 The military system was completely reformed, serfdom was abolished, municipal institutions were fostered, the civil service was thrown open to all classes and great attention was devoted to the educational needs of every section of the community.
-When at last the time came to put the reforms to the test, after the Moscow campaign of 1812, it was Hardenberg who persuaded Frederick William to take advantage of General Yorck's loyal disloyalty and to declare against France.
-He was rightly regarded by German patriots as the statesman who had done most to encourage the spirit of national independence, and immediately after he had signed the first Peace of Paris, he was raised to the rank of prince (3 June 1814) in recognition of the part he had played in the War of Liberation.
+When at last the time came to put the reforms to the test, after the French invasion of Russia in 1812, it was Hardenberg who persuaded Frederick William to take advantage of Ludwig Yorck von Wartenburg's loyal disloyalty and to declare against France.
+He was rightly regarded by German patriots as the statesman who had done most to encourage the spirit of national independence, and immediately after he had signed the first Peace of Paris in 1814, he was raised to the rank of prince 3 June 1814 in recognition of the part he had played in the War of the Sixth Coalition.

 Metternich's shadow

 Hardenberg now had a position in that close corporation of sovereigns and statesmen by whom Europe was governed.
-He accompanied the allied sovereigns to England and at the Congress of Vienna (1814–1815) was the chief representative of Prussia.
+He accompanied the allied sovereigns to England and at the Congress of Vienna (1814-1815) was the chief representative of Prussia.
 However, the zenith of his influence, if not of his fame, had passed.
 In diplomacy, he was no match for Klemens von Metternich, whose influence soon overshadowed his own in the councils of Europe, Germany and ultimately even Prussia itself.

-At Vienna, in spite of the powerful backing of Alexander of Russia, he failed to secure the annexation of the whole of Saxony to Prussia.
-At Paris, after Waterloo, he failed to carry through his views as to the further dismemberment of France and had weakly allowed Metternich to forestall him in making terms with the states of the Confederation of the Rhine, which secured to Austria the preponderance in the German federal diet.
+At Vienna, in spite of the powerful backing of Alexander I of Russia, he failed to secure the annexation of the whole of Saxony to Prussia.
+In the Second Treaty of Paris, after the Battle of Waterloo, he failed to carry through his views as to the further dismemberment of France and had weakly allowed Metternich to forestall him in making terms with the states of the Confederation of the Rhine, which secured to Austria the preponderance in the German federal diet.
 On the eve of the conference of Carlsbad (1819) he signed a convention with Metternich in which, according the historian Heinrich von Treitschke, 'like a penitent sinner, without any formal quid pro quo, the monarchy of Frederick the Great yielded to a foreign power a voice in her internal affairs."

 At the congresses of Aix-la-Chapelle (Aachen), Troppau, Laibach and Verona, the voice of Hardenberg was but an echo of that of Metternich.
 The cause lay partly in the difficult circumstances of the loosely-knit Prussian monarchy but partly in Hardenberg's character had never been well balanced but had deteriorated with age.
 He continued amiable, charming and enlightened as ever, but the excesses that had been pardonable in a young diplomat were a scandal in an elderly chancellor and could not but weaken his influence with so pious a Landesvater as Frederick William III.